FAQs - Planned medical treatment abroad

 Can I be refused authorisation for treatment?

-If they refuse to give you authorisation, your national health authority must explain the reasons for their decision, and they have to base their assessment of what is "medically justifiable" in your specific case.
+must explain the reasons for their decision, and they have to base their assessment

-You are always allowed to request a review of any administrative decisions relating to your case.
+You are always allowed to request a review of any administrative decisions relating

 What should I do if something goes wrong while I'm getting medical treatment abroad?